marion-an/SoftwareTesting-Assignment1/Documentation.md

 - T15: `s` starts with a '-' sign but no integers afterwards

 ## Structural testing
 - line coverage: 100% (96% overall, because the method is static.
-Therefore, the class is never instantiated)
+The class is never instantiated)
 - branch coverage: 88% --> 2 out of 18 branches missed

   line 19: if a '+' is in front of the integer within the string

   line 20: the case where `s.charAt(i) = '+'` and the condition evaluates to false

   add:
 - T16: `s` contains an integer with a '+' sign in the beginning

   now:
 - 100% branch coverage